SHARING CHILDREN AT CHRISTMAS

 AVOID THE NEGATIVE

-Children can have big ears.
+Children hear more than what we think.
 With family members around and the vino flowing you might be tempted to moan about your ex in the ear shot of the children.
 This can lead to negative influence which risks damaging relationships between children and a parent.

 IT’S ALL IN THE COMMUNICATION

 Keeping lines of communication open is so important provided that it is safe and productive.
-When a break up has been bitter, it can be hard to be nice towards someone you feel has completely let you down.
+When a break is bitter, communicating about your children is a real test of emotional strength.
+Don’t use your children to hurt your ex.
 Every parent wants to make Christmas the best for their children.
 Try to park those negative thoughts for the sake of the children and show your children that you can get along.